FlyingShohsho/DeepLearningProject/README.md

 1. **Ensure that the data is in place and preprocessed.**

-2. **Run the notebook**: Open the `DeepLearningProject_Shoham_Liad_Final.ipynb` and follow the instructions to generate predictions.
+2. **Run the notebook**: Open the `PredictingParis2024.ipynb` and follow the instructions to generate predictions.

 ## Future Work

 While working on this project, we had a few ideas for future work:
 1. Since the Olympics happen continuousely every 4 years, we can treat the results as sequential data and utilize an RNN to make predictions.
 2. We had BERT fetch features from Wikipedia API.
 As LLM's grow and develop, it might be beneficial to use one instead.
 We can also build a custom transformer model to get better results.
-3. Dimensionality reduction can be used(e.g. PCA) to reduce the number of features while emphasizing the dominant ones
+3. Dimensionality reduction can be used(e.g. PCA) to reduce the number of features while emphasizing the dominant ones.
 4. We only predicted for Summer Olympics.
 There's a Winter Olympics coming up in 2026 :)
 5. It can be interesting to build a model for specific athletes, rather than countries.
 This will be more complex and less suitable for our approach since there is naturally less data available about individual athletes than countries, both for feature extraction and for deep learning.